rsheets/rexcel/vignettes/register-a-sheet.md

 Cell ranges can be named in Excel and subsequently used in formulas.
 These are described in `xl/workbook.xml` in the `definedName` nodes.
 Jenny has seen one node structure in the example she created, which differs from what Rich anticipated (presumably based on the spec?).
 Furthermore, Ekaterinburg has novel namespacing as well.
 See the comments in source for `xlsx_read_workbook_defined_names()` for details.
 Expect future pain here.

 If a workbook has no named ranges, this will be `NULL`, e.g., as for mini Gapminder.
-Currently we have two example sheets with named ranges, `defined-names.xlsx` and `gabe.xlsx`. `defined-names.xlsx` was a planned example sheet and `gabe.xlsx` was an accident, but is interesting because it shows what happens when there are replicated range names.
+Currently we have two example sheets with named ranges, `defined-names.xlsx` and `gabe.xlsx`. `defined-names.xlsx` was a planned example sheet. `gabe.xlsx` was intended just to explore weird worksheet names but, since it was copied from `defined-names.xlsx` and then worksheets got copied again, it incidentally shows what happens when there are replicated range names.

 ```r